 - Show how you were an active listener.

-Teamwork and collaboration involve effective listening, so if you can discuss a time when you took the time to listen to others, patiently and skillfully, and how doing so eased tensions and increased collaboration, that will demonstrate your teamwork abilities.
+Teamwork and collaboration require effective listening.
+Discuss a time when you stopped to really listen to others patiently and skillfully, and explain to the adcom how doing so eased tensions and increased collaboration.
+This can be an impressive example of your teamwork skills.

 Have you ever helped inject excitement into a project when enthusiasm was flagging?
 Brainstormed an idea to strengthen a group, club, or project?
 These are also examples of teamwork.
 You might have been involved in a project and found a way to make peace between two warring members of the group who couldn’t agree on the direction forward.
 If you mediated this conflict and got the two individuals to start working together, that is surely teamwork (and worthy of a peace prize!).

 Any time you took the initiative to get involved with other people (especially when they were being difficult), discover a better way to get things done, find a middle ground, or think up a creative new idea, it was teamwork.